space-wizards/docs/src/en/space-station-14/combat/proposals/gun-overhaul.md

 - Improve gun accuracy and incur a movement penalty while wielding a gun.
 Movement penalties do not apply to space combat.

 - Shoving a gun wielder will immediately unwield their gun.

+- Implement the concept of deviation, which is inaccuracy separate from a gun's mechanical spread.